PS-003R32/Network-Scanner-pico-wh/README.md

 </p>

 > If unavailable, use the provided driver files in `/lib/` directory of this repository.
+> If the display is not working or turming on, there's a complete debug guide to solve or test the display insid Thonny.

 ---

 ## 🔌 Circuit Diagram

-Connect your OLED as follows:
+Connect your OLED to the pico as follows:

 | Raspberry Pi Pico WH         | SSD1306 OLED       |
 |------------------------------|--------------------|